1. Makes teaching visible

 2. Crystallises content

 Online learning lies naked on the screen, open to scrutiny in a way that is rarely true in the classroom or lecture hall.
 This forces you to be clear, precise and accurate.
 It also forces you to consider attention, chunking, elaboration, deliberate practice and other principles in good teaching that you may never previously taken to the wire.
 Invariably, the design, development and delivery of online content improves the quality of the content.
 Adaptive systems now even identify weak and erroneous assessment items.
 When thousands of students got an algebra question wrong on Coursera course, it had to be changed.
-This is now commonplace in online learning.
+Content production crystallises learning.

 3. Media mix